 To improve your cardio, you need to sustain an elevated heart rate for a prolonged period of time.
 You can do this with either tool.
 Which to use comes down to the type of cardio you want to do.
 If you want to perform more full-body movements like swings, snatches, or figure-8 lunges — choose kettlebells.

 However, you can get a pump while elevating your heart rate more easily with dumbbells.
 Pick a few muscle-building movements — like biceps curls, skull crushers, Pendlay rows — and crank out a bunch of reps with a lighter weight.

 It’s worth noting that kettlebells are usually the better bet when it comes to performing flows — which are a series of movements fluidly strung together into a circuit.
 (A dumbbell will work just fine depending on the exercises selected.
 When in doubt, keep it simple.)
 Compared to other forms of metabolic training, kettlebell HIIT training has been suggested to be a comparable and more sustainable option than sprint HIIT training.
 (4)

 Which to Use: Both!
 Kettlebells will be slightly better when it comes to ease of use, but both are great options for cardio-focused workouts.

 At the end of the day, the differences between kettlebells and dumbbells go out the window without quality programming that accounts for multiple training variables, exercise selection, and an individual’s goals and needs.

-The dumbbell and kettlebell are both solid option for pushing personal fitness further.
-Both implements offer plenty of benefits and their best uses come down the context in which one plans to utilize them.
+The dumbbell and kettlebell are both solid options for pushing personal fitness further.
+Both implements offer plenty of benefits, and their best uses come down to the context in which one plans to utilize them.